Box2D 3.1.0

 Box2D has a C interface.
 Typically in a C/C++ library when you create an object with a long lifetime you will keep a pointer (or smart pointer) to the object.

 Box2D works differently.
 Instead of pointers, you are given an id when you create an object.
-This id acts as a handle and help avoid problems with dangling pointers.
+This id acts as a handle which helps avoid problems with dangling pointers.

 This also allows Box2D to use data-oriented design internally.
 This helps to reduce cache misses drastically and also allows for SIMD optimizations.